Just add water!

-If you dry thoroughly your obtained artificial snow, it can be used again.
-However, after drying, sodium polyacrylate will not shrink to its original compact shape.
-Therefore, moistening it for the second time will not create the same extensive expansion effect as the first time.
+If you dry your obtained artificial snow thoroughly, it can be used again.
+However, the sodium polyacrylate will not shrink back to its original compact shape.
+Therefore, moistening it a second time will not create the same extensive expansion effect as the first time.
 The set includes several bottles of sodium polyacrylate so you can repeat the experiment with the same dramatic results several times.

-With less water, the granules would still swell but not as much, and the overall effect wouldn’t be as noticeable.
-However, be careful not to pour in too much water: with an excess of Н2O, the granules will stick together and form a gel – a semitransparent viscous mass similar to jelly.
+Adding less water will still cause the granules to swell; the experiment will work, but the overall effect won’t be as noticeable.
+However, be careful not to add too much water: with an excess of Н2O, the granules will stick together and gel, forming a semitransparent, viscous mass similar to jelly.